pranav997/pranav997.github.io/_projects/animation_proj.md

     Hypersonic flow around a disk
 </div>

 One can reproduce this using the following code.
+The original Mathematica implementation has been described [here](https://www.youtube.com/watch?v=2zOUZlHKKbs&t=559s).
 {% raw %}

 ```python